jm961/DevPath/src/pages/terms.md

 ## What if I want to stop using devpath.sh?

-You're free to do that at any time, by contacting us at jeanmicheleid@gmail.com; please refer to our Privacy Policy, as well as the licenses above, to understand how we treat information you provide to us after you have stopped using our Services. devpath.sh is also free to terminate (or suspend access to) your use of the Services or your account, for any reason in our discretion, including your breach of these Terms. devpath.sh has the sole right to decide whether you are in violation of any of the restrictions set forth in these Terms.
+You're free to do that at any time, by contacting us at contact@devpath.sh; please refer to our Privacy Policy, as well as the licenses above, to understand how we treat information you provide to us after you have stopped using our Services. devpath.sh is also free to terminate (or suspend access to) your use of the Services or your account, for any reason in our discretion, including your breach of these Terms. devpath.sh has the sole right to decide whether you are in violation of any of the restrictions set forth in these Terms.

 Account termination may result in destruction of any Content associated with your account, so keep that in mind before you decide to terminate your account.
 We will try to provide advance notice to you prior to our terminating your account so that you are able to retrieve any important User Submissions you may have stored in your account (to the extent allowed by law and these Terms), but we may not do so if we determine it would be impractical, illegal, not in the interest of someone’s safety or security, or otherwise harmful to the rights or property of devpath.sh.